Not getting a good night’s sleep is a serious problem, but help is at hand.

-- Do you find it easy to fall asleep because you are exhausted but then wake up in the middle of the night with a raging mind?
+Do you find it easy to fall asleep because you are exhausted but then wake up in the middle of the night with a racing mind?

 Here is another question: how do you feel about not being able to sleep?

 Afraid of not being able to sleep, so become even more stressed because of the fear of not sleeping